 More chia pudding recipes:

-My sweet potato and corn breakfast hash is so simple to make and has become one of my favourites.
+My sweet potato and corn breakfast hash is so simple to make and has become one of my favourites as a low histamine breakfast recipe for when I'm after a savory option.
 It's a great brunch idea too, and I have it for lunch and dinner - it's so versatile!
 And who doesn't love a 'stick it in the oven' meal now and again . . .
-The red pepper sauce I pair this with is a bit more fiddly, but is entirely optional.
-Sometimes I sprinkle a little of the violife cheese* (non-dairy - made of coconut oil and potato starch) on top for a little extra taste if I don't do the sauce. *check ingredients are suitable for your own tolerances.

 Jam on toast or rice cakes

 Freshly made jam is one of my favourite discoveries.
-I had always thought it was super fiddly and time-consuming, but chia jam is so easy to make and the chia provides some protein and healthy fats too.
-Spread on toast or rice cakes.
+I had always thought it was super fiddly and time-consuming, but chia jam is so easy to make and the chia seeds provide some protein and omega 3 fatty acids too.
+Spread my blueberry chia jam or my blackberry chia jam on toast or rice cakes!

 Nut or seed butters on rice cakes

-Smoothies have definitely been my favourite low histamine breakfast ideas recipe (and snack!) this summer.
-I often make it into a smoothie bowl by using a little less milk and then top with the apple and pumpkin granola for that great crunch!
-Adding a touch of protein powder is always an option too.
+Smoothies have definitely been one of my favourite low histamine breakfast ideas (and snacks!) this summer.
+I often make it into a smoothie bowl by using a little less milk and then top with my turmeric ginger granola for that great crunch!

 Fruit salad